retrosnob/retrosnob.github.io/pythonbyexample.md

 print("The sum is " + n1 + n2)
 ```
 **Tasks:**
-1. Fix Program 1 using the float function.
+1. Run Program 1 and describe how it behaves.
+Fix Program 1 using the float function.
 Write a short paragraph explaining why the program didn't work.
-2. Fix Program 2 using the float function and the str function.
+2. Run Program 2 and describe how it behaves.
+Fix Program 2 using the float function and the str function.
 Write a short paragraph explaining why the program didn't work.

 ### Program 1
 This program asks the user for a distance in miles and converts it to kilometres.